coleifer/peewee/docs/peewee/database.rst

 Initializing a Database
 -----------------------

-The :py:class:`Database` initialization method expects the name of the database as the first parameter.
+The :class:`Database` initialization method expects the name of the database as the first parameter.
 Subsequent keyword arguments are passed to the underlying database driver when establishing the connection, allowing you to pass vendor-specific parameters easily.

 For instance, with Postgresql it is common to need to specify the ``host``, ``user`` and ``password`` when creating your connection.
-These are not standard Peewee :py:class:`Database` parameters, so they will be passed directly back to ``psycopg2``/``psycopg3`` when creating connections:
+These are not standard Peewee :class:`Database` parameters, so they will be passed directly back to ``psycopg2``/``psycopg3`` when creating connections:

 .. code-block:: python